 Monsters are present but rare.
 The sentient races are the standard D&D races: Humans, Elves, Dwarfs, Halflings, Gnomes, Tieflings, Half-orcs, and Half-elves.
 Humans dominate the world; the elves fade from the world; the Dwarfs are recluse and their cousins, the Gnomes, hide with them; Halflings are the same as ever, happy and full; Tieflings and Half-orcs are treated more fairly and tolerably ever since the founding of the empires two and a half hundred years ago.
 Once they were considered total abominations, now only the commoners still hold to these beliefs.
 Ecclesiastical education has done wonders elucidating the urbane.

-Half-elves have only begun to exist in the past few hundred years, for lore reasons.
+Half-elves have only begun to exist in noticeable numbers in the past few hundred years, for lore reasons.

 All in all, a broad setting with cultures, geographies, and peoples as varied as our own (if they are not outright stolen).
 It's a fun place to play in, and I enjoy writing the lore as DM, so here is Val'Vahan: the City of God.